coderoffortune/docker-elk/readme.md

 ## Description

-A full ELK stack to be run on docker swarm or with docker-compose
+A full ELK stack, with x-pack plugin installed, to be run on docker swarm or with docker-compose.

+## X-pack

+Note: this info is true at the date of this commit, it might change in the future in a unforseeable way for me so always refer to elastic website for accurate and up to date informations.

+X-Pack is a mostly paid plugin, it gives you authentication for the full stack along side with other useful tools.
+It has a free trial of 30 days and then will revert to a free version where authentication is disabled, yet the monitoring extras are quite good.

 ## Log with logback appender